jongpie/NebulaQueryAndSearch/README.md

 Soql leadQuery     = new Soql(Schema.Lead.SobjectType);                     // Create an instance of Soql for the Lead object List<Soql> queries = new List<Soql>{accountQuery, contactQuery, leadQuery}; // Add the Soql queries to a list

 Sosl mySearch                     = new Sosl('my search term', queries);    // Create a new Sosl instance with a search term & the list of Soql queries
-List<List<Sobject>> searchResults = mySearch.getSearchResults();             // Sosl returns a list of lists of sobjects - getFirstSearchResults() returns the first list
+List<List<Sobject>> searchResults = mySearch.getSearchResults();            // Returns all search results
 ```